Background and Purpose of the Study

 Using the percentages of students reaching proficiency of standards of states who also participated in NAEP, a score point on NAEP scale for each state is identified.
 Mapping states’ proficiency standards onto a single measurement scale (in this case, NAEP) provides a basis for making comparisons of the states.

 A state’s NAEP scale equivalent is the score on the NAEP scale at which the percentage of the NAEP sample in the state scoring at or above that value matches the percentage of students in the state scoring proficient or higher on the state assessment.
-For example, if 45 percent of students in state score at or above proficient on the state assessment, the state’s NAEP scale equivalent will be the NAEP score at which exactly 45 percent of the state’s NAEP sample scores higher.
+For example, if 45 percent of students in a state score at or above proficient on the state assessment, the state’s NAEP scale equivalent will be the NAEP score at which exactly 45 percent of the state’s NAEP sample scores higher.

 After mapping the state proficiency standards to the NAEP scale, it was found that most states’ standards for proficiency were at or below the NAEP Basic achievement level, meaning partial mastery of fundamental skills.